localstack/docs/content/en/user-guide/aws/serverlessrepo/index.md

 ## Introduction

 [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) allows developers to discover, deploy, and share serverless applications and components.
 Using Serverless Application Repository, developers can build & publish applications and components once and share them across the community and organizations, making them accessible to others.
 Serverless Application Repository provides a user-friendly interface to search, filter, and browse through a diverse catalog of serverless applications.

 LocalStack supports Serverless Application Repository via the Pro/Team offering, allowing you to use the Serverless Application Repository APIs in your local environment to create, update, delete, and list serverless applications and components.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_serverlessrepo/), which provides information on the extent of Serverless Application Repository's integration with LocalStack.

 ## Getting started

 This guide is designed for users new to Serverless Application Repository and assumes basic knowledge of the SAM CLI and our [`samlocal`](https://github.com/localstack/aws-sam-cli-local) wrapper script.

-Start your LocalStack container using your preferred method.
+Start your LocalStack container using your preferred method, such as via docker-compose.
 We will demonstrate how to create a SAM application that comprises a Hello World serverless application with a simple API backend using the SAM CLI and then publish it to the Serverless Application Repository by defining it using a SAM template.

 ### Setup the SAM application